2009 Algeria v Egypt football matches

 The first match, the final scheduled match in Group C, took place in Cairo on 14 November, with Egypt winning 2–0.
-The result left Egypt and Algeria tied for first place in Group C, necessitating a playoff match in a neutral country.
-This took place in Omdurman, Sudan on 18 November, with Algeria winning 1–0 and thus qualifying for the World Cup final tournament in South Africa in June 2010.
+The result left Egypt and Algeria tied for first place in Group C, meaning they would both qualify for the African Cup of Nations held in Angola during January 2010, but necessitating a playoff match in a neutral country to decide who qualified for the 2010 World Cup hosted by South Africa.
+This took place in Omdurman, Sudan on 18 November, with Algeria winning 1–0 and thus qualifying for the World Cup.

 Rivalry

-The countries are both in North Africa, only separated by Libya, and football matches between them are fiercely contested local derbies.
+The countries are both in North Africa, separated by Libya and Tunisia, and football matches between them are fiercely contested local derbies.
 Although both have long been among Africa's stronger sides, each had experienced a long drought without World Cup qualification: Algeria since 1986 and Egypt since 1990.

 In 1989, Egypt beat Algeria in a decisive qualifying match for the 1990 World Cup.
 Player Ayman Younes later said, "It was a battle, not a football match."
 Algerians felt the Tunisian referee was biased; fans rioted in the stands.
 An Algerian player attacked an Egyptian fan.
 Algeria's Lakhdar Belloumi was convicted in absentia for a glass attack which blinded Egypt's team doctor in one eye.
 He remained subject to an Interpol arrest warrant, although he claimed goalkeeper Kamel Kadri had been the true perpetrator.

-For political analyst Ziad Majed, the tension dates from Gamal Abdel Nasser days when he sent Egyptian teachers to help arabize Algeria after its independence.
-These teachers contributed to the rise of political Islam in Algeria, ultimately leading to the Algerian civil war.
-On the other hand, Khaled Diab suggests the 1989 match was the key moment for Egypt–Algeria rivalry, and that it is mainly confined to football rather than a reflection of deeper enmity; he notes Gamal Abdel Nasser supported Algeria's independence war against France, and suggests memory has faded in Algeria of Anwar El Sadat's unpopular Camp David Accords with Israel.
+Khaled Diab suggests that the 1989 match was the key moment for Egypt–Algeria rivalry, and that it is mainly confined to football rather than a reflection of deeper enmity; he notes Gamal Abdel Nasser supported Algeria's independence war against France, and suggests memory has faded in Algeria of Anwar El Sadat's unpopular Camp David Accords with Israel.
 On the other hand, Brian Oliver and James Montague point to other football controversies before 1989.
 In the 1950s, an Algerian National Liberation Front football team toured Africa to publicise its independence campaign, but were forbidden from playing in Egypt.
 At the 1978 All-Africa Games, Algerian police attacked Egyptian players and fans during their match against Libya.
 There were brawls at a qualifier for the 1984 Olympics.